 - Bosch’s Kay Stepper, VP, Driver Assistance & Automated Driving

-- Magna International’s Boris Shulkin, Vice President, Research & Development
+- Magna International’s Boris Shulkin, VP of Research & Development

 - Baidu’s Helen Pan, Director of Intelligent Driving Group